Nurexi/Foodi/README.md

 # 🍽️ Foodi – Premium Restaurant Website

-**Foodi** is a modernnn, responsive, and fully interactive restaurant website built with **HTML, CSS, and JavaScript**.
+**Foodi** is a modern, responsive, and fully interactive restaurant website built with **HTML, CSS, and JavaScript**.
 It offers a luxurious user experience, beautiful UI, and functional features tailored for premium dining businesses.

 ## 🌟 Live Preview
 👉 [Visit Website](https://foodi-7.vercel.app/))